-Religion can be an incredibly delicate topic in the workplace, especially because it can be an emotionally charged, deeply personal topic for most.
-Fortunately, most employees have protections against being treated differently and negatively for their religion (or lack thereof).
-Trust the advice of a Tampa employment attorney at Florin Gray Bouzas Owens to help you understand if your rights have been violated.
+Being treated differently in the workplace can be an unfortunate affair.
+However, it can be even more demoralizing if your workplace peers discriminate based on your faith.
+Religion can be an incredibly delicate topic in the workplace, mainly because it can be an emotionally charged, deeply personal topic for most.
+Fortunately, most employees have protections against being treated differently and negatively because of their religion (or lack thereof).
+Trust the advice of experienced Tampa religious discrimination attorneys at Florin Gray Bouzas Owens, LLC to help you understand your rights.

 Examples of religious discrimination are:

 Religious discrimination comes in many shapes and sizes – often, it’s not as blatant as you may think.
-There are three types of religious discrimination:
+There are three major types of religious discrimination:

 On the federal level, most forms of workplace discrimination are covered by Title VII of the Civil Rights Act of 1964.
 This law states that it’s illegal for employers to discriminate against individuals because of their religion in all terms and conditions of employment, including:

 Additionally, Title VII requires employers to accommodate any religious practices of an employee, unless doing so creates “undue hardship” on the employer.
 This includes things such as flexible scheduling and taking days off to observe religious holidays.
 Under Title VII, employers are also expected to enforce policies that prevent other employees within the company from taking part in religious discrimination in the workplace.

 Employees are protected from religious discrimination in the workplace at the state level too.
 The Florida Civil Rights Act of 1992 explicitly prohibits discrimination against employees on the basis of religion, as well as other protected categories, such as race, color, sex, handicap, and age.

 If you believe you’ve been unfairly harassed due to your religious beliefs or faith, you can file a religious discrimination claim against your employer.
 These are the three main steps: